blythedunham/hareonna/README.md

 A hare-onna (晴れ女) is a lucky, sunny lady who brings good weather whereever she goes.
 This project uses the [Visual Crossing API](https://www.visualcrossing.com/) to show the current weather and day forecast for any address, city or zipcode.
 It caches with `Rails.cache` if a zip is provided.
 Hopefully, using it will bring good luck and sunshine.

-- Ruby 3.4.4
-- Rails 8.0.2

-`bundle install`
-`bundle exec rspec`

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...

 # About
 In short, the implementation prioritized ease of use for the user inputing any location text.
 The visual crossing api was selected because it avoids the overhead of a second API call to geocode a location into lat/lng coordinates in order to get the weather (new Google weather, weather.gov, etc).
 It also returns both the current weather and day by day forecast in one payload.
 The Faraday Gem is used for the API calls.